emlearn/emlearn-micropython/README.md

 # emlearn-micropython

-[Micropython](https://micropython.org) integration for the [emlearn](https://emlearn.org) Machine Learning library for microcontrollers.
+Machine Learning and Digital Signal Processing for [MicroPython](https://micropython.org).

-It enables MicroPython applications to run efficient Machine Learning models on microcontroller, without having to touch any C code.
+Provides convenient and efficient MicroPython modules, and enables MicroPython application developers to run efficient Machine Learning models on microcontroller, without having to touch any C code.

-> scikit-learn for Microcontrollers

 This is a [TinyML](https://www.tinyml.org/) library, particularly well suited for low-compexity and low-power classification tasks.
 It can be combined with feature preprocessing, including neural networks to address more complex tasks.

+Builds on [emlearn](https://emlearn.org), a C99 library for Machine Learning on microcontrollers and embedded system.

+> scikit-learn for Microcontrollers

 ## Status
 **Minimally useful**